 You can have great video quality on doxy.me when both you and your patient have a good internet connection and reliable device.
 Doxy.me is a peer-to-peer video solution, meaning once the video call starts the video data goes directly between you and your patient, not through our servers.

-Older devices, bad internet connections (like poor bandwidth) will cause you or your patient to experience poor quality or even a choppy video or audio.
+Older devices or bad internet connections (like poor bandwidth) will cause you or your patient to experience poor quality calls or even a choppy video or audio.

 Run Diagnostic Tests

 If you are experiencing poor video quality, you and your patient should run these diagnostic tests:

 - Use the doxybot precall test to make sure your speakers and camera are set up and working.
 Have your patient do it as well.
 Send your patient to: https://doxy.me/precall-test/